minotar/ansible/README.md

 Varnish will return a 403 on all connections without a valid (minotar.net or www.minotar.net) Host header.
 It will also then redirect away from the "www." variant while respecting a X-Forwarded-Proto header if present.

 To help ensure we keep a good cache rate we also drop (modify request URL) any "?", "&" and "#" characters as well as all remaining characters until the end of the line.
-These are not specifically required but would still allow a client to bypass local cache without causing us any strain.
+These are not required for the backend, but could be used to cache bust at the client or CloudFlare level.

 Varnish will drop all cookies and attempts at setting cookies from the backend.
 This should not interfere with anything like Google Analytics as that is JavaScript based and does not rely on the server accessing the cookies.
 None of the backends require/should interact with cookies.